Phoenicianism: Religion

 Proponents of Phoenician continuity among Maronite Christians point out that a Phoenician identity, including the worship of pre-Christian Phoenician gods such as El, Baal, Astarte and Adon was still in evidence until the mid 6th century AD in Roman Phoenice, and was only gradually replaced by Christianity during the 4th and 5th centuries AD.
 Furthermore, that all this happened centuries before the Arab-Islamic Conquest.

-Representation in the government
+Representation

 Among political parties professing Phoenicianism is the Kataeb Party, a Lebanese nationalist party in the March 14 Alliance.
 It is officially secular, but its electorate is primarily Christian.
 Other political parties which profess Phoenicianism include the National Liberal Party and the Lebanese Forces.

 Criticism

-Josephine Quinn, associate professor in ancient history at Worcester College, University of Oxford, writes that:
+Josephine Quinn, an associate professor in ancient history at Worcester College, University of Oxford, writes that:

 Geographer and historian Jack Keilo criticized Phoenicianist claims as anachronistic, noting that "Phoenicians" and "Phoenicia" only existed in the Greek context and under the Roman Empire.

 Lebanese academic As'ad AbuKhalil writes that: